NaSOS/azure-mobile-apps-xamarin-demo/README.md

 - Login to *Azure Portal* and select the Mobile App Service that you created.
 - Search for *Easy Tables*
 - First you need to configure *Easy Tables*:
--- 1. Add a new *Data Connection*
+	- 1. Add a new *Data Connection*
--- 2. Initialize your *App Service* to use *Easy Tables*
+	- 2. Initialize your *App Service* to use *Easy Tables*
 - Now you can create the required tables.
 Press *Add* and create 3 tables: `Event`, `Activity` and `Speaker` (do not set any permissions)
--- Event: the event, on our case the Global Azure Bootcamp 2017, Athens.
+	- Event: the event, on our case the Global Azure Bootcamp 2017, Athens.
--- Activity: The scheduled activities of the Event
+	- Activity: The scheduled activities of the Event
--- Speaker: The info of a Speaker (if the `ActivityType` is a `Talk`)
+	- Speaker: The info of a Speaker (if the `ActivityType` is a `Talk`)

 **Note:** Each table has the default columns: `id`, `createdAt`, `updatedAt`, `version` and `deleted`.
 There is no need to add any more columns as they will be created automatically upon data insertion.

 Now you can populate the tables with the initial data.
 This can be done through the app by uncommenting the `#define MIGRATION_ENABLED` on the `AzureService` class.
 By doing so you enable the execution of the `Migrate()` method that reads the Global Azure Bootcamp's schedule from a `JSON` formatted string and pushed the data to the backend.
-Upon completion, comment out that line again because we don't want this code to run on every app launch.
+Don't forget to comment out that line again upon completion because we don't want this code to run on every app launch.

 **NOTE:** Now your *Easy Tables* will have the required data.
 Notice that each table's schema is updated and includes the additional properties of it's respective model.